 Council's objective is to make smart buying decisions, seeking sustainability and value for money when purchasing assets or services.
 This is accomplished by encouraging and fostering fair competition and innovation, while ensuring potential risks are managed.

-Hastings District Council spends about $110 million a year on infrastructure, facilities and services on behalf of the residents of Hastings.
+Hastings District Council spends approximately $110 million a year on infrastructure, facilities and services on behalf of the residents of Hastings.

 This means that Council procurement not only has a budgetary impact, but also has a significant impact on our local communities and on the quality of life we enjoy.

-The range of projects, goods and services is broad, from the bulk purchase of toilet rolls for all of the public toilets and the sourcing of computer systems, to the installation of water pipes and the construction of roads and bridges.
+The range of projects, goods and services is broad, from the bulk purchase of toilet rolls for public toilets and the sourcing of computer systems, to the installation of water pipes and the construction of roads and bridges.

 Council welcomes tenders for products and services.